 NO. 6: YOUR TEACHER IS NOT YOUR THERAPIST

 Do not expect your trainer to be a psychologist or therapist who can pay attention to all your problems at work or at home.
 That is an unreasonable expectation, and that is not what they are here for.
 So, unless it has a direct impact on your riding, park your mental challenges in the stable.
 Whatever you do, do not bring your problems with you onto the back of your horse.
 He will notice them right away and act upon it.

 NO. 7: BE REALISTIC ON YOUR OWN BEHALF

 Your trainer may be amazing but remember that he or she is also just made of flesh and blood and cannot perform miracles.
 No trainer can enable you to ride at the Olympics after 30 days of training.
 You cannot get full-time results with part-time efforts.
 If you can only ride two days a week, you need to be realistic about what it means for your progress as a rider.

 Your horse cannot go from Beginner to Grand Prix in two months.
 Also be realistic about your horse’s abilities and talent and do not push it beyond the limit of what it is physically capable of.
 It is unfair to expect your trainer to teach your horse to do something it will never be able to achieve.

 NO. 9: KEEP UP THE TRAINING BETWEEN SESSIONS

 Some riders forget that the benefits of teaching come when your trainer is not standing in the middle of the arena telling you what to do.
 Learning should propagate and give you tools that you can use in your own daily training.
-So do not expect to make any big progress if you and your horse do not practice on your own.
+So do not expect to make progress if you and your horse do not practice on your own.
 Otherwise, your trainer has to start from scratch every time you meet.